MatthewLabasan/arl-project/README.md

     - scipy and numpy versions that are compatible
 # Notes
 __Logs__: webscraperLog.log will indicate problems that may be occurring with your links, webscraper temp. files, or JSON file creation.
+- Newspaper will continue to run on whatever JSON file is available, even if there was an error with Puppetter.
+Need to monitor logs to ensure puppeteer ran correctly, else reschedule and fix errors so that puppeteer can update JSON.